bwagenseller/bwagenseller.github.io/operating_systems/ubuntu/linux_notes.md

 find /path/to/base/directory -name foo.* -mtime -3
 ```

+> I like using this command to find files modified recently, as it finds files modified in the last X days (in this case, 6) and then uses `ls` to give a description of them; you just need t ospecify the base path: `find /base/path/ -mtime -6 -ls`

 Conversely, if we wanted to find files modified more than 5 days ago would use a plus sign:
 ```
 find /path/to/base/directory -name foo.* -mtime +5